UCSD-CSS-001/ucsd-css-001.github.io/course/expectations.md

 - Be proactive: Start assignments early, ask questions early.
 If you skip lectures and labs, and put off working on assignments until the last minute, we will not be able to help you.

 - Persevere: You will make errors in your programs - **all programmers make errors, no matter their skill level or amount of experience**.
-I started programming in the last century when I was an undergrad (1997!) and I know many languages and applications.
+I started programming in the last century when I was a third year undergrad (1997!) and I know many languages and applications.
 Nevertheless, I make errors all the time and you will see me make plenty of them while I am coding in class.
 This can be frustrating, it can sometimes seem hopeless, and you may sometimes want to give up.
 Do not give up: keep trying and ask for help.
 This is probably the most important skill of a good programmer, and learning to see errors as learning opportunities instead of personal failures will make for a much more pleasant and productive experience.

 ### What you can expect of us: